predkambrij/radioRipper/README.md

 Before the first usage:
 ==============
 * cp radioRipper/radioRipper_conf.sample.sh radioRipper_conf.sh
-* Specify which generes would you like to rip by removing prefix "_"
+* Specify which genres would you like to rip by removing prefix "_"

 Build
 =====